JCF-imCoding/JCF_e-portfolio/PHP/Functions and Control Structures/odd numbers/README.md

 - Producing **formatted output** in a single line

 ## 🗂️ Files
-- `index.php` — main script that outputs odd numbers from 1 to 100.
+- `OddNumbers.php` — main script that outputs odd numbers from 1 to 100.

 ## 🧩 Core Logic
 ```php